 And guess what?
 The FFT algorithm can be executed in reverse mode, so that starting from a FFT you can rebuild a real life signal.
 We may study later how this property can be used to denoise signals.

 Check the following links for a global explanation, and a more detailed information related to the algorithm itself.
-They are many papers dedicated to FFT, and you may also like to learn by doing, using this applet, or this very nice one.
+They are many papers dedicated to FFT, and you may also like to learn by doing, using this applet.

 FFT applies to vectors containing n samples, where n must be a power of 2.
 Executing the algorithm on this data may lead to unexpected results.
 The reason being that the vector truncates the signal information and may contain incompletely described waves (e.g. low frequency waves).
 This side effect may be corrected by weighing the signal, giving less importance to the leading and tailing data.
 This is the windowing function.
 The weighing function in the windowing depends upon the type of signal to be analysed: